Merkleize/matt/README.md

 In this section, we explore how a smart contract that requires any non-trivial computation *f*&nbsp;:&nbsp;*X*&nbsp;↦&nbsp;*Y* (that is too expensive or not feasible with on-chain Script state transitions) can be implemented with the simple covenants described in the previous section.

-The ideas in this section appeared in literatures; the reader is referred to the references for a more comprehensive discussion.
+The ideas in this section appeared in literature; the reader is referred to the references for a more comprehensive discussion.

 We want to be able to build contracts that allow conditions of the type *f*(*x*)&nbsp;=&nbsp;*y*; yet, we do not want the layer 1 to be forced to do expensive computation.